avd1729/Talk-Space/README.md

 2. **Login:** After registering, or if you already have an account, click on the "Login" link and enter your username and password to log into your account.
 3. **Create New Post:** Once logged in, you can create a new post by clicking on the "Create New Post" link.
 Enter a title and the content of your post, then submit the form.
 4. **Update Profile:** You can update your profile information by clicking on the "Update Profile" link.
 Update your username, email, or any other details as needed, then submit the form to save the changes.
 5. **View Public Posts:** On the homepage, you can view public posts from all users.
-These posts include the title, content, and the username of the author.
+These posts include the title and content.
 6. **Search Users:** Use the search functionality to find other users by their username.
 Enter the username you want to search for in the search bar and click "Search" to see the results.
 7. **View User Posts:** You can view posts from a specific user by clicking on their username or navigating to `/user/<username>`.
 8. **Logout:** To log out of your account, simply click on the "Logout" link.